AlteredCoder/pyclamav/README.md

 ## Features

 - Scan specified folders for viruses using ClamAV.
-- Scan files modified within a specified duration.
+- Scan files modified within a specified duration (or all files if not specified).
 - Configurable via a JSON configuration file.
 - Command-line arguments for flexibility.
-- Multiprocessing support for improved performance.

 ## Installation